jw-gitgo/udagramrefactorproject/README.md

     - Per this mentor forum post, I achieved this by doing a rolling update of the kubernetes cluster:
         - https://knowledge.udacity.com/questions/111811

-FEEDBACK: this course (both the old version and the new version) and project have been extremely disappointing.
-The course and project instructions are very unclear, many steps and key information are missing, and this causes students to have to do hours (or days) of troubleshooting to complete even the most basic tasks.
+FEEDBACK: this course (both the old version and the new version) and project have been very disappointing.
+The course and project instructions are often very unclear, many steps and key information are missing, and this causes students to have to do hours (or days) of troubleshooting to complete even the most basic steps.
 I did the Data Analyst nanodegree several years ago, and the quality of the course and projects was much better.
-It is a shame that this program now reflects so poorly on Udacity - I know you can do better.
+It is a shame that this course (and particularly this project) do not seem to be nearly as well-executed.
+On the positive side, Juan and Emil have been outstanding at quickly and thoroughly answering questions in the Mentor Forums - without their help, it would not be possible to complete this course at all.

 # --------------ORIGINAL README BELOW----------------------